Skip to main content

 fs_navigate()

-Jump to the next/previous file in a ui_file_selector widget and trigger its callback.
+Jump to the previous or next file in a ui_file_selector widget and trigger its callback.

-The ID number of the ui_file_selector widget.
-You can retrieve this ID number with get_ui_id().
+The ID number of the UI widget.
+You can retrieve it with get_ui_id().

 <direction>